 There are two levels of maintenance in rental properties; urgent repairs and non- urgent repairs.

 If a tenant requests urgent repairs, the landlord or property manager must respond immediately.
-You can find a list of repairs considered urgent in the description.

 Repairs considered urgent include.

 - A failure to comply with rental minimum standards such as a toilet, vermin-proof bin, adequate hot/cold water in the bathroom and kitchen, secure windows, cooktop, oven, sink, heating in the living area, blinds in bedrooms and living area and deadlock on external doors.

 - A failure or breakdown of a safety-related device such as a smoke alarm or pool fence.

 - The presence of mould or damp caused by or related to the building structure.